MrGHOStLK/MsJessica/README.md

 ```

 ## 🔎 What is WhatsAsena?
-**WhatsAsena,** is a WhatsApp helper bot written by [Yusuf Usta](https://github.com/Quiec) and edited by [Phaticusthiccy](https://github.com/phaticusthiccy).
+**WhatsAsena,** is a WhatsApp helper bot written by [Yusuf Usta](https://github.com/Quiec).
 Does not log into your account It is written on WhatsApp Web API.

 ## Setup
 ## Not For Everyone.
 Only Me😒!!)